giusene/CB5-final-project-gruppoD/README.md

 Each correct question will earn the player 1 point, while each incorrect question will earn no points. <br>
 Each round has a maximum duration of <strong>60 seconds</strong>, <br>
 which is indicated by a bar that marks the passage of time and changes color when time is running out, <br>
-so the user has to be careful and very quick to read both the question and the answers and try to select the exact answer. <br>
+so the user has to be careful and very quick to read both the question and the answers <br>
+and try to select the exact answer. <br>
 Each time a correct answer is given, it will be possible to see the <strong>count of points</strong> earned right on the screen. <br>
 Within this page there are, at the top, also two options to return to the Homepage or refresh the current game page.
 </p>